 John's epistles are the only places the term "antichrist" is used.
 This word has taken on a life of its own, especially within Evangelical Protestantism.

-"Gnosticism" sounds like an old and very dry Greek philosophy, the subject of a somnolent college lecture.
-Not so, says David Grabbe.
-Gnosticism is very much in vogue today in books and movies—and in the belief systems of a great many people who profess to be Christian.
+Gnosticism is very much in vogue today in books and movies, and perhaps surprisingly, in the belief systems of many people who profess to be Christian.

 We can glimpse Gnosticism in Paul's epistles to the Galatians and Colossians, in which he combats Gnosticism's twisting of the truth of Jesus Christ.

 I John, addresses a congregation grounded in the truth but vexed from within by a number of anti-Christian teachings, including Docetism and Gnosticism.

 The Bible records that Jesus of Nazareth's Father was God and His mother was Mary, a human.
 What, then, was His nature?
 Was He a man?
 Was He divine?